 A Dog Jumping On You Or Your Guests is Disrespectful

-There are few things more annoying than going over to a friend’s house with the hopes of enjoying a night full of fun and relaxation, only to find when you arrive at the door you are met by their dog jumping all over you.
-Even worse, they can’t get the dog to stop or they choose to overlook it.
+There are few things more annoying than going over to a friend’s house with the hopes of enjoying a night full of fun and relaxation, only to find when you arrive at the door their dog jumps all over you.
+Even worse, they can’t get the dog to stop, or they choose to overlook it.

-This is one of the most common behavioral issues dogs develop, especially with puppies and smaller breed dogs.
-Often this behavior is dismissed as cute and harmless due to the dog’s size or “cute factor”, but it should not be dismissed in any case.
+Dog jumping is one of the most common behavioral issues dogs develop, especially with puppies and smaller breed dogs.
+Often this behavior is dismissed as cute and harmless due to the dog’s size or “cute factor.”
 Jumping should be discouraged from the first day that you bring home a new puppy or dog.
 It’s only a matter of time before someone gets knocked over and an injury occurs.

 Does your dog?…